 - Photocopy and reduce book covers

-- Glue to the left hand side of the chart
+- Glue the cover images to the left hand side of the chart

-- Print, color and glue the free category pictures at the top
+- Print, color and glue my free category pictures at the top

 - Put stickers in appropriate book rows